 Talk at the 17 th Annual International Conference on Sports: Economic, Management, Marketing & Social Aspects (Panel „Digitalization in Sports“), 8-11 May 2017, Athens, Greece

-While the use of VR environments in the context of motor learning and training has been systematically worked on since the second half of the 1990s, especially in the area of „Serious Games“ (e.g. Prensky, 2001, Wiemeyer, 2002, Hebbel-Seeger, 2013 ), new options emerge with 360-degree video technology and VR eyewear.
-For the use of these technologies sports offers not only a wide range of potential use scenarios.
-The close connection of 360-degree video and VR glasses to the latest consumer technology in the field of mobile devices is forcing a rapid spread and thus also increasing the importance within sports.
+While the use of VR environments in the context of motor learning and training has been systematically worked on since the second half of the 1990s, especially in the area of „Serious Games“ (e.g. Prensky, 2001, Wiemeyer, 2002, Hebbel-Seeger, 2013 ), new options are emerging with 360-degree video technology and VR eyewear.
+For the use of these technologies sports offers not only a wide range of potential usage scenarios.
+The close connection between 360-degree video and VR glasses and the latest consumer technology in the field of mobile devices is forcing a rapid spread and thus also increasing the technology’s importance within sports.

 - Hebbel-Seeger, A. (2013).
 Pedagogical and Psychological Impacts of Teaching and Learning in Virtual Realities.
 In A. Hebbel-Seeger, T. Reiners, T. & D. Schäffer (Hrsg.), Synthetic Worlds – Emerging Technologies in Education and Economics (S. 233-249).
 New York: Springer.